-How to Afford CAC Workshop
+How to Afford a CAC Workshop

 Scholarships

 There are lodging options which reduce the cost.
-Check out 2024 options and rates.
+Check out 2026 options and rates.
 Rooming with more roommates or staying in the barn can cut costs especially when you consider how little time you actually spend in your room.

-If you work for a school, you may get some reimbursement from your district for at least the basic workshop fee portion of $375.
+If you work for a school, you may get some reimbursement from your district for at least the basic workshop fee portion of $385.
 CAC can provide a statement for CEUs earned.
 Many districts offer professional development funds that can be accessed every few years and might cover all expenses, including travel.
 Professional development funds are often for any school staff, not just for teachers.

 Sometimes students find a local arts organization to fund part of their costs, or a grant from an arts council such as RACC if you are in Portland.
 Some students have found ‘angel’ sponsors who fronted some or all of the costs.
 Rather than waiting for an inheritance, some students have approached a relative to be their financial sponsor.
 If they prefer, your funder can make a direct donation to CAC 501C3 for funding in your name.
 If you are working, check with your HR department for professional development funds.